Skip to content

 Init System: linux-systemd

-Note: k0s includes the Kubernetes command-line tool kubectl.
+Note: k0s embeds the Kubernetes command-line tool kubectl.

-Use kubectl to deploy your application or to check your node status:
+Use kubectl to deploy applications or check node status:

 $ sudo k0s kubectl get nodes